mamun2519/workshop/Journey to Become an Architect/redme.md

    5. Try to integrate as many services as you can

 7. **Integration** = 1 - 2 months - webhook **Done**

    1. Explore a lot of third-party services
    2. Explore their REST APIS
    3. Try to integrate as many services as you can

+8. **Cloud** - 1 - 2 months
+   1. How to SSH to a remote server
+   2. Basic linux commands
+   3. Run your application on the server
+   4. use netifly, vercel etc